This post may contain affiliate links. Please read my disclaimer for more information.

 Ceramic Burrs VS Steel Burrs

 Again, both are unbeatable, but you can bring your bias.
-Steel burrs are sharper than ceramic burrs, and ceramic burrs retain longer than steel burrs.
+Steel burrs are sharper than ceramic burrs, and ceramic burrs retain their edge longer than steel burrs.

 Steel burrs get heated, thus affecting the taste of the coffee by burning out its essential oils.
 Meanwhile, ceramic is a cooled burr and doesn’t affect your coffee’s flavor.
 In fact, ceramic burrs give you a traditional taste and feel.

-Being a Barista and a coffee lover for years, I can say with great delight that you’d enjoy this french press journey of yours with many intoxicating aromas and authentic flavors of your freshly brewed coffee.
+Being a Barista and a coffee lover for years, I can say with great delight that the right grinder will allow you to enjoy the intoxicating aromas and authentic flavors of your freshly brewed coffee.

 Start with a manual grinder to start this sweet-smelling voyage, and slowly take your coffee brews to the next level with an electric grinder.